'Who annoyed Manchester United?' - Fans amazed after Red Devils run riot against Roma | Goal.com

 Fans have been left amazed following Manchester United’s 6-2 thrashing of Roma in a Uefa Europa League semi-final game on Thursday.

-Bruno Fernandes got the visitors off to a flying start in the ninth minute but goals from Lorenzo Pellegrini and Edin Dzeko put the Red Devils behind at half-time as Roma held a 2-1 lead.
+Bruno Fernandes got the visitors off to a flying start in the ninth minute but goals from Lorenzo Pellegrini and Edin Dzeko put the Red Devils behind at half-time as Roma held a 2-1 lead in the first leg.

 After the restart, Manchester United ran riot at Old Trafford as Edinson Cavani's double and goals from Fernandes, Paul Pogba and Mason Greenwood turned the encounter around in their favour.